josefs/meta-paper/paper.md

 \TODO{Pull arrays}
 \TODO{Fusion for free}

+## From type level to value level programming

 \TODO{The Shape class vs the Shape GADT}

 In repa, the type of shapes of an array is represented by a type class